Exploring the subsea: latest developments in submarine networks

 According to Ian Clarke (Vice President at Global Submarine Systems), a change that is currently affecting submarine networks is the construction of data centres rather than cities.
 Previously, the North Atlantic cables went from New York to London (as they were VolP centres), however instead they are now going to areas which have data centres (such as Dublin).
 Therefore, the rise of data centres creates the need for submarine cables (as data centres require connection to cables).

 Another trend that is surfacing is coherent transmission.
 Georg Mohs explains that with the extended reach that we currently have within the trans-oceanic systems, new structures are being created that can span across wide distances.
 These structures span for approximately 10,000 km and are being powered by coherent technology.
 However, challenges are arising with this method as by increasing the distance that cables span between, the issue of supporting more capacity on the cable arises and with more capacity comes the need for better signal to noise ratio.
 In order to gain better signal, more power is required.
 As power can only be provided via the ends of the cable (due to the lack of outlets along the ocean floor), longer cables make it difficult to power the additional capacity needed.

-VIAVI’s range of testing and monitoring tools are designed specifically to handle all aspects of the submarine cable network, from the building stage right through to activation and monitoring.
+The range of VIAVI testing and monitoring tools are designed specifically to handle all aspects of the submarine cable network, from the building stage right through to activation and monitoring.
 The submarine network typically poses unique obstacles due to the environment and conditions that the cables are situated within which is why it is critical to be equipped with the right instruments.
 As such, the entire architecture of a typical submarine cable network is divided into elements (wet plant, dry plant, landing station, umbilical cables, lengths/distances and repeaters/amplifiers).
 Each element plays a crucial role in protecting and delivering the data throughout the network system.
-Protect and monitor the submarine network with Viavi’s end to end solutions.
+Protect and monitor the submarine network with end to end solutions from VIAVI.